solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 ![Alt text](media/overview-flexible-server.png)

-The Azure Database for PostgreSQL is available in most Azure regions, however, if you are looking for specific set of supported features, you should reference the [latest documentation](https://learn.microsoft.com/azure/postgresql/flexible-server/overview#azure-regions).
+The Azure Database for PostgreSQL Flexible Server is available in most Azure regions, however, if you are looking for specific set of supported features, you should reference the [latest documentation](https://learn.microsoft.com/azure/postgresql/flexible-server/overview#azure-regions).

-Within an Azure Database for PostgreSQL server, you can create one or multiple databases.
+Within an Azure Database for PostgreSQL Flexible Server, you can create one or multiple databases.
 You can opt to create a single database per server to utilize all the resources, or create multiple databases to share the resources.
 The pricing is structured per-server, based on the configuration of pricing tier, vCores, and storage (GB).
 For more information, see [Compute and Storage options](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage).

 #### PaaS (Containers)